Bond prices extended earlier gains after the U.S. government's auction of five-year Treasury notes, the second of three debt auctions this week.

 Crude was mixed in choppy trading, with Brent rising on geopolitical and supply risks, while U.S. oil was pressured by a strong dollar.

 Asian stock markets closed mostly lower on Tuesday following losses on Wall Street overnight and as investors fretted over Ukraine and China.

 Gold bounced from its weakest level since mid-February, amid signs of a recovery in the U.S. and an absence of physical demand.

-U.S. stock index futures pointed to a higher open on Tuesday, ahead of the publication of the JOLTS jobs openings report.
+U.S. stock index futures pointed to a higher open on Tuesday, ahead of the release of several housing market indicators.